emberjs/website/source/blog/2018-08-27-ember-3-4-released.md

 ### Changes in Ember Data 3.4

+Ember Data 3.4 is the first Ember Data LTS release.
+As a result the Ember Data team has focused on stability for this release.
+We've released a ton of bug fixes (and backported many of these fixes to older 3.x releases) to address many known issues that have been reported over the last several months.

 #### New Features (0)

+No new features introduced in Ember Data 3.4.

 #### Deprecations (0)

+No new deprecations introduced in Ember Data 3.4.

 For more details on changes in Ember Data 3.4, please review the